Board Members

 Keith is a registered architect in both Nebraska and New York.
 Locally he has worked for BVH Architects and while in New York City for Charles Platt and Partners.
 In NYC his firm’s work was primarily of a historic preservation nature involving restoration but also the design of new buildings in historic districts which routinely were required to go before the New York City Landmarks Preservation Commission.
 For the past 2 decades he has worked independently focusing on Nebraska projects.
 Keith has been a Board member of The Near South Neighborhood Association and is currently on the Board of Open Harvest Food Cooperative.
 He has been a resident of the Near South for the past 25 years.

-Kelli Bacon, Secretary
+Kelli Bacon, Vice President

 Kelli is the Certified Local Government Coordinator / Outreach Coordinator / Easement Coordinator in the State Historic Preservation Office at History Nebraska.
 She works with communities across the state to promote their historic resources and find ways to save them and learn about them.
 Bacon enjoys conducting site visits to meet people and learn about their amazing historic places.